MartinT86/MartinT86.github.io/_posts/PUB_2017-02-12-technical-debt.md

 ## Why I don't like the term

-I'm saying technical tasks aren't important.
+I'm not saying technical tasks aren't important.
 I hope they are or I'd be out of work.

 The term "technical debt" hides the real reason that the technical task should be carried out.
 I see it as if someone asks why you are doing that task your response could be "you don't need to worry about it, it's technical".